-- Saw "Star Wars" Twenty-Seven Times: According to Viggo, Eldar has watched The Sound of Music 50 times.
+- Saw "Star Wars" 27 Times: According to Viggo, Eldar has watched The Sound of Music 50 times.

 - Screw the Money, I Have Rules!:

-- After her High Heel-Face Turn, Inga leaves her presunably well-paid job at Blazerfjell so that she can help Santa and the wreckers.
+- After her High-Heel–Face Turn, Inga leaves her presumably well-paid job at Blazerfjell to help Santa and the wreckers.
 The trope is ultimately subverted at the end, when it's revealed that she had a plan for getting her job back all along.

 - Straw Hypocrite: The people of Blazerfjell complain that the wreckers pollute, even though they brag about how many facilities they have.
 These facilities have to use quite a lot of electricity.
 For instance, Eldar points out that they heat branches so that birds don't freeze.